ShipBit/wingman-ai/FAQ.md

 Please check the exact transcript text.
 Where there words misunderstood?
 Especially the API params `ship`, `location` or `money`?

 We're aware of this issue and looking into it.

+<a name="what-voices-are-available-in-edgetts"></a>

+## What voices are available in EdgeTTS?

+If you install EdgeTTS on your system, you can output all the voices in your terminal using `edge-tts --list-voices`.

+[Here's a dump](docs/available-edge-tts-voices.md) of this list (taken 11/24/2023):

+<a name="why-does-it-take-so-long-for-the-voice-responses-to-play"></a>

+## Why does it take so long for the voice responses to play?

+**Non-techie version:**.
+It should be like using ChatGPT: You hit enter and it starts typing immediately.
+Only this time with speech.
+But that's not happening right now because the OpenAI API is broken.
+Instead, we have to wait for all the audio to be generated and then start playing it.

+Dev version:
+There is currently a [known issue](https://github.com/openai/openai-python/issues/864) with Open AI's TTS API that our community member _meenie_ discovered and reported to them.
+Basically, their audio streaming doesn't work in Python.
+This results in much higher latency when starting the TTS conversion.
+We're waiting for a fix.

+Until then, you can always use another TTS provider like EdgeTTS or 11Labs.

+<a name="windows:-how-to-change-the-audio-device-for-output"></a>

+## Windows: How to change the audio device for output?

+Here's how to set the default sound output for a particular program on Windows 10 (and probably 11):

+- Right-click the speaker icon in the system tray:
+- There should be a speaker icon in the lower-right corner of your screen.
+Right-click it.
+  Open the sound settings.
+- Select "Open sound settings" from the context menu.
+This will open the sound settings window.
+  Scroll down to "Advanced sound options"
+- In the sound settings window, scroll down to the "Advanced sound options" section.
+  Select the output device for each application
+- Under the App volume and device settings section, you should see a list of open applications and their corresponding output devices.
+Use the drop-down menus to select the output device you want for each application.
+  Note that not all applications might appear in this list, depending on whether the application supports individual sound output settings.

+Thanks to our community member _EagleOne_ for posting this guide on our [Discord server](https://discord.com/invite/k8tTBar3gZ).

+<a name="wingman-does-not-start"></a>

+## Wingman does not start

+Make sure you **DID NOT** extract Wingman to `C:\Program Files` or another directory that needs admin priviledges.
+Pick a user directory like your Desktop, Documents, Downloads etc instead.

+Extract all the files from the `.zip` file, not just the `.exe`.

+If it still doesn't work, please join our [Discord](https://discord.com/invite/k8tTBar3gZ) and provide a screenshot showing the error message.

+Please do not create a new GitHub issue for that.

 <hr>